mikemartin/statamic-butik-documentation/configuration/shipping.md

 ### Use case 1: T-Shirt shop

 Let's assume you own a shop, only selling T-shirts.
-The got different colors, sizes and prices, but the shipping costs are the same per T-Shirt.
+They have a variety of colors and prices, but the shipping costs are the same per T-Shirt.

 No need for more than one Shipping profile.